jumpnow/jumpnowtek-site/_posts/2018-12-08-Code-signing-with-openssl.md

 A password on the private key does not affect how the public key is used.

+### Using elliptic curve keys

+Elliptic curve (EC) keys are an alternative to RSA keys.

+The keys are smaller and operations are less CPU intensive, often important for embedded systems.

+The following command will generate a private key

+    $ openssl genpkey -algorithm EC \
+        -pkeyopt ec_paramgen_curve:P-256 \
+        -pkeyopt ec_param_enc:named_curve \
+        -out private.pem

+And this will generate a public key from the private key

+    $ openssl pkey -pubout -inform pem -outform pem -in private.pem -out public.pem

+Here you can see the keys are smaller than RSA keys

+    $ ls -l *.pem
+    -rw------- 1 scott scott 241 Sep 29 06:56 private.pem
+    -rw-r--r-- 1 scott scott 178 Sep 29 06:56 public.pem

+Signing operations using openssl are the same.

+This creates a signature for a **data** file using the private key

+    $ openssl dgst -sha512 -sign private.pem -out data.sig data

+Here is a check of the signature using the public key

+    $ openssl dgst -sha512 -verify public.pem -signature data.sig data
+    Verified OK

+And this shows a failed check

+    $ openssl dgst -sha512 -verify public.pem -signature data.sig modified-data
+    Verification Failure

+As with RSA keys you can have openssl password protect the private key (here **-aes256**)

+    $ openssl genpkey -aes256 -algorithm EC \
+        -pkeyopt ec_paramgen_curve:P-256
+        -pkeyopt ec_param_enc:named_curve \
+        -out private.pem
+    Enter PEM pass phrase:
+    Verifying - Enter PEM pass phrase:

+And now whenever you use the private key you will have to provide the password

+    $ openssl pkey -pubout -inform pem -outform pem -in private.pem -out public.pem Enter pass phrase for private.pem:

+    $ openssl dgst -sha512 -sign private.pem -out data.sig data
+    Enter pass phrase for private.pem:

+Operations using the public key are unchanged.

 ### Base64 encoding the Signature File

 The signature file is a binary file.
 If you want to look at signature files, for example with a web browser, you could [base64][base64] encode the file.